 I took chemistry and biology at another school and received a grade of C in both.
 Will these transfer to Salem State?

 The science courses need to be examined carefully to determine whether they are the equivalent of the Salem State courses.
 Ultimately, the department chairperson of the discipline in question makes the final decision; for example the biology chair decides for biology courses.

 I have a degree from another school.
 Will you take that into consideration?

 Absolutely.
-If you are a graduate with a bachelor's degree from another accredited U.S. college, you may have the following general education (core) courses waived: composition I and II; world civ.
-I and II; literature I and II; speech (communications); and sports fitness and leisure studies.
+If you are a graduate with a bachelor's degree from another accredited U.S. college, you may have the general education (core) courses waived.

 Is there a part-time nursing program?

 The nursing program at Salem State is a full-time program.
-However, students can take some courses, (for example, core requirements), on a part-time basis, either in the day school or through the evening division.
+However, students can take some courses, (for example, general education or prerequisite requirements), on a part-time basis, either in the day school or through the evening division.
 It is advisable to meet with a nursing advisor and admissions counselor, as well as attend an information session to discuss specifics.